VictorHMartins/FSND/projects/02_trivia_api/starter/README.md

 # Trivia API
 # The API allows you to interact directly with the application by adding, deleting, obtaining questions TriviaDB

+# Installation:
+- Inside of /backend create a virtual env
+- install everything from the requirement.txt
+- activate the env
+- set the enviroment variables (created a ./run.sh that set it up automatically)

+- Inside of /frontend
+- run 'npm install' to install dependencies
+- then run 'npm start'

 # Endpoints:

 GET '/categories'